Find out how I did a camper door replacement fix for $1.67 instead of getting a new one! Easy fix that just takes a little bit of your time.

 - Caulk for waterproofing

-“Well, since you ARE here Otto… wouldja mind holding the 20000 ton door up so I can connect it?”
+“Well, since you ARE here Otto… wouldja mind holding the 20000 ton door up so I can attach it again?”

 Nevermind.
 Kathy did a better job!
 Ok, truth be told, these two are a great team.
 Kathy also found every single screw I dropped and guided us on doing things better.